sonic-net/SONiC/doc/xrcvd/transceiver-monitor-hld.md

 - ASIC index which indicates the DB namespace.
 - Logical port name.
 Get from the key of PORT table.
 E.g, for key "PORT|Ethernet0", the logical port name is "Ethernet0".
 - Physic port index.
 Get from "index" field of PORT table.
 - Event type.
-Can be add or remove.
+Can be "Add" or "Remove".

 As port mapping information might be updated during runtime, the global port mapping information cannot be shared properly among main process, state machine process and DOM sensor update thread.
 A possible solution is to use share memory between different processes, but it will introduce process level lock to many places which is hard to maintain.
 So, a simple solution is to store local port mapping information in main process, state machine process and DOM sensor update thread and update them via event.
 In this case, no explicit lock is needed and we can keep the logic as simple as it is.
 Of course it takes more memory, but port mapping information would be very small which should not cause any memory issue.